Shalenik/stor-664-project-sample/README.md

 This template is designed to provide an overview of the different steps of the project, how to structure your repository, and expectations for each component.

+The project will be completed in two stages:

+1) Introduction and Data Exploration
+2) Analysis, Results and Discussion

+In Part 1), you will be:

+    - Determining what question you want to answer
+    - Identifying your dataset
+    - Look for existing literature/projects about this question
+    - Producing at least one figure from your data that can be used towards answering your question
+    - Pointing out and addressing any concerns about your data's ability to answer the question (data wrangling)

+In Part 2) you will be:

+    - Carrying out your full statistical analysis regarding your hypothesis
+    - Examining your results
+    - Discuss future extensions, gaps in your analysis

 ---

 ## What to Do